Making Peace: Reconciliation and Loving Kindness

 There will also be didactic presentations, and small and large group discussions.

-This will be a weekend intensive training on cultivating mindfulness and compassion based approaches into our lives.
+This will be a weekend intensive training, for healthcare professionals and interested lay people, on mindfulness and compassion based approaches an how to integrate them into our lives.
 This is a hands-on “learning from the inside” experience.
-We will begin by understanding the art and science of mindfulness and compassion that is based in science, neuroscience, psychology, medicine, and contemplative practices.
+We will begin by understanding the art and science of mindfulness and compassion, using science, neuroscience, psychology, medicine, and contemplative practices as our foundation.
 There will be time for formal and informal mindfulness practices as well as to talk in small and large groups about the practices of mindfulness and compassion.

 Participants will be able to: